 Hovering over your employees’ shoulders can stifle productivity and innovation in your department.
 It also can diminish morale and build resentment.
 Instead, give your employees the autonomy to use their skills and expertise.
 (The upside for managers: You’ll have more time to devote to your own priorities.)

 Want to see a micromanagement nightmare?
 Watch this video.
 (You DO NOT want to be like this guy.)

-This post was updated from April 2014 to reflect more current information.
+This post was updated recently to reflect more current information.